-Calculator: Any basic calculator may be used for homework.
+Calculator: A basic calculator may be used for homework.
 For tests, a calculator will be provided by the instructor, where appropriate.
+Booklet: The Math Fair booklet.
 Class Notes: Some instructors will have class notes available for purchase in the Bookstore.